CSPVAMU/PantherTracksMobile/readme.md

 (http://php.net/manual/en/function.mysql-connect.php).
 This is a decent quick [PDO reference] (http://net.tutsplus.com/tutorials/php/why-you-should-be-using-phps-pdo-for-database-access/).

 A JavaScript file for global info like rootpath (see `studentHistory-alt.js`).
-This variablel allows for relative paths and not a hard coded the URI.
+This variable allows for relative paths and not a hard coded the URI.

 ### Database notes